bigpel66/42-cursus/circle-02/push_swap/README.md

 # 1. What is push_swap?

-This project is the implementation of Quick Sort Program which is made of Stack Sort Algorithm.
-Only 2 Stacks and 11 rules enabled to make elements ascending orders.
+This project is the implementation of Quick Sort program which is made of Stack Sort algorithm.
+Only 2 stacks and 11 rules enabled to make elements ascending orders.

 # 2. How to compile the implemented program?